Maiden and married names: Use husband's family name

 In the past, a woman in England usually assumed her new husband's family name (or surname) after marriage; often she was compelled to do so under coverture laws.
-Assuming the husband's surname remains common practice today in the United Kingdom (although there is no law that states the name must be changed) and in other countries such as Australia, New Zealand, Pakistan, Gibraltar, Falkland Islands, India, Philippines, Canada (excluding Quebec), and the United States.
+Assuming the husband's surname remains common practice today in the United Kingdom (although there is no law that states the name must be changed) and in other countries such as Australia, New Zealand, Pakistan, India, and the Philippines, including the British Overseas Territories of Gibraltar and the Falkland Islands, Canada (excluding Quebec), and the United States.
 Often there are variations of name adoption, including family name adoption.
 Usually, the children of these marriages are given their father's surname.

 Some families (mainly in the US) have a custom of using the mother's maiden name as a middle name for one of the children—Franklin Delano Roosevelt received his middle name in this way, as did Isambard Kingdom Brunel in Britain.
 Some even use the mother's maiden name as a first name, such as Spessard Holland, a former governor of Florida and former senator, whose mother's maiden name was Virginia Spessard.

+Use wife's family name

+Todd Fink (born Todd Baechle) and Jack White (born Jack Gillis) are examples of husbands who took their wife's name as their own.